 From the results of our proposed automated driving control method, we got a hypothesis: the usefulness of a region of optic flow (for instance, far and near, or central and peripheral vision) for driver's steering behavior is not consistent.
 Then, we made a unique simulation environment that can selectively mask either the optic flow or the road edge information to analyze driving behavior.
 Then, we verified how this two information affects the steering performance of the driver within the scope of Two-point steering model.
 Amazingly, a part of the results is the same as the results produced by the optical flow control.
 This conclusion could give us some intuition: driver models capturing driver characteristics can figure out new driver behavior even if we do not conduct the psychological experiments.

 Drivers’ gaze behaviors in naturalistic and simulated driving tasks have been investigated for decades.
 Many research studies focus on the road geometrical environment to explain a driver’s gaze.
 On the other hand, we focused on vehicle states such as optical flow and the vehicle position to explain the driver's gaze behavior.
+We show that drivers' gaze strategy can be interpreted by optical flow theory that is a method to quantify the extent to which they can perceive the future path of the vehicle.
+In addition, we assume that the drivers' gaze behavior is influenced by two aspects: the importance of Lane Keeping and Route Prediction.
 Then, we modeled the driver's gaze behavior in order to apply for constructing advanced intelligent vehicle systems.
 The results can simulate the driver's gaze behavior.

-Investigation of visual information influencing driver's control using machine learning (2019-current)
+Investigation of visual region influencing driving behavior using machine learning

 RESEARCH on Human Robot Interaction